Arsh607/smart-waste-api/README.md

-## Initialized the repo and set up the branches.
+## Initialized the development branch